-In order to become a candidate for teacher training, a student must have completed at least 58 semester hours of college work with an average grade of "C" on all work taken.
+In order to become a candidate for teacher education, a student must have completed at least 58 semester hours of college work with an average grade of "C" on all work taken.
+In order to be admitted as a candidate for a secondary certificate, a student must also have a 2.50 average in his teaching major.
 A student who has completed 75 hours before attaining a "C" average is advised to earn a degree before he applies for admission to the teacher training program.